Mynamethang/Stock-Company-DataEngineering-Project/README.md

-<h1>Hello Guys, Welcome to My DE Project</h1>
+<h1>Welcome to My DE Project</h1>
-In this project I will create an extraction, storage and BI system for stock data.
-The project will focus on the US stock market, I will expand other markets later, I hope you will accompany me.
+- In this project I am performing and ETL process and initialize storage solution for stock data
+- The project on the data source of US stock market.

 - [A. Data Source And Design](#a-data-source-and-design)
   - [I. ETL Architecture](#v-etl-architecture)